M. Eraldo Souza Dos Santos

 À propos de moi

-I am especially interested in the ways in which political concepts shape public debate.
-In my dissertation, I aim to offer the first conceptual history of civil disobedience by focusing on the historical process by which it has become a key political concept in the United States.
-This project has been supported by grants and fellowships from the Académie française, the Maison française d'Oxford, the Munich Centre for Global History, the Kolleg Friedrich Nietzsche der Klassik Stiftung Weimar, and the Coordination for the Improvement of Higher Education Personnel, among others.
+In my dissertation, I offer the first conceptual history of civil disobedience by focusing on the historical process by which it has become a key political concept in the United States.
+This project has been supported by grants and fellowships from the Académie française, the Maison française d'Oxford, the Kolleg Friedrich Nietzsche der Klassik Stiftung Weimar, and the Coordination for the Improvement of Higher Education Personnel, among others.

-I am currently a Ph.D. candidate in Philosophy at Panthéon-Sorbonne University.
+I am a Ph.D. candidate in Philosophy at Panthéon-Sorbonne University and a Visiting Fellow at LMU Munich.
 I have received my B.A. in Philosophy from the University of São Paulo and my M.A. in French and German Philosophy from the Charles University in Prague, the University of Wuppertal, and the University of Bonn as an Erasmus Mundus Scholar.

 I have taught survey courses and seminars at Panthéon-Sorbonne University, Sciences Po Paris, the Charles University in Prague, and the University of Potsdam.

 Foreign Texts II: Authority and Resistance (Knox, Hobbes, Locke, and Berkeley)

 Previously Taught Courses

 Michael Walzer, Obligations: Essays on Disobedience, War, and Citizenship